 Python

-Preorder is to visit the root, traverse the left subtree, traverse the right subtree.
-The implementation is using dfs recursion.
-To get the children “node”, we use the formula 2*pos+1 for left child, and 2*pos+2 for right child.
+The preorder traversal is to visit the root, traverse the left subtree, and traverse the right subtree.
+The implementation uses DFS recursion.
+To get the children’s positions, we use the formula 2*pos+1 for the left child, and 2*pos+2 for the right child.

 Java